Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 3. Emails Suspected as Spam

-When this restriction is applied, HENNGE One Technical Support will contact the admin to discuss the situation and the steps for lifting the restriction.
+If this restriction is applied, HENNGE One Technical Support will contact the admin to discuss the situation and the steps for lifting the restriction.

 For example, if a single email is addressed to three recipients, it counts as three recipients.

-(*2) Email service providers, including Google Workspace, Microsoft 365, mobile carriers, free email providers, and anti-spam organizations (such as RBL information providers), may register the sender's IP address on a blacklist if a large volume of emails is sent from a specific sender.
+(*2) Email service providers, including Google Workspace, Microsoft 365, mobile carriers, free email services, and anti-spam organizations (such as RBL information providers), may register the sender's IP address on a blacklist if a large volume of emails is sent from a specific sender.
 This safety feature is implemented to prevent potential impact on email delivery for other users and tenants.

 (*3) Sub-address format email addresses are also treated as the same sender.